Bira/octopus-carnival/_drafts/devils/war-devil.md

 mobile devils to set up transposition combos, and can be pretty dangerous when combined with a ridiculous number of legion devils.

-The sample encounter is level 21: 1 war devil, 1 ice devil, 2 bone devils (who teleport at will, rememeber) and 12 legion devil legionnaires (the level 21 variant).
+The sample encounter is level 21: 1 war devil, 1 ice devil, 2 bone devils and 12 legion devil legionnaires (the level 21 variant).
+Remember that both the bone devils and the legionnaires can teleport at will!

 ## Final Impression